Oxygen-Low/OxygenLowProgrammingLanguage/README.md

 This is probably going to become a much more bigger project than what i've been doing.
 The primary goal is to create a simple-to-use programming language that anyone can use easily.

+## Help/Tutorials

+If you want to use/learn the programming language, read the wiki.
+If you need help with a feature, use discussions.
+If you encounter a bug, report it in issues (check if a report for the same issue already exists).

 ## Licensing

 The IDE and programming language are both licensed under the [Oxygen Low License Open Source](https://github.com/Oxygen-Low/OxygenLowLicense)